PatrickPutz/OnlyPlants/README.md

-# Campus02 - BPJ02 Repository
+# OnlyPlants
+## by Leo Tanner & Patrick Putz

+After starting the Apache Tomcat server in Eclipse, navigate to the [OnlyPlants Web Application](http://localhost:8080/bp2/).

-## JSF - JPA Sample project
+## Based on the JSF - JPA sample project which has been provided to us by our lecturers

 This project demonstrates how to interact with a database (CRUD) in the context of a web application.